min2ha/ukwa-site/content/target/49761/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: David Davis: Estonia and the UK will remain close partners after Brexit

 Secretary of State for Exiting the European Union, David Davis, writes in Postimees ahead of his meeting with Estonia's Brexit Chief Negotiator, Matti Maasikas, in Tallinn.